qorix-group/process_description/process/process_areas/architecture_design/architecture_concept.rst

       {{ draw_feature(need(), needs) }}

-In all views the Components which are marked as ASIL_B related are drawn in blue color.
+In all views, the components which are marked as ASIL_B related are drawn with red borders.

 Dynamic View
 ------------

-The next chart shows the dynamic behavior of the feature including the interaction of its modules with the user.
+The next chart shows the *dynamic behavior* of the feature including the interaction of its modules with the user.
 Following scenarios should be included:

 *  important use cases or features: how do components execute them?
 *  interactions at critical external interfaces: how do components cooperate with users and neighboring components?